 Dr. Gielda is an Assistant Professor of Biological Sciences.
 Her research and teaching focus is in the field of medical microbiology and immunology, with an emphasis in molecular biology.

-volutionary history of mammals, focusing on early Cenozoic taxa.
-Study areas for these forms are phylogenetics, locomotor evolution, and the evolution of the carnivoran brain.
+Evolutionary history of mammals, focusing on early Cenozoic taxa.
+Study areas for these forms are phylogenetics, locomotor evolution and the evolution of the carnivoran brain.